jyunhanlin/use-dotdotdot/README.md

 };
 ```

-or use `useDotdotdot` create your owen Component
+or use `useDotdotdot` create your own Component